HayoungChung/openmdao_TopOpt/readme.md

 # Introduction
-This program presents a modularparadigm for topology optimization using OpenMDAO, an open-source computational framework for multidisciplinary design optimization.
+This program presents a modular paradigm for topology optimization using OpenMDAO, an open-source computational framework for multidisciplinary design optimization.

 # Installation